Montgomery College: Montgomery Junior College

-Previously, Montgomery Junior College could only hold evening classes because the high school used the building for its classes during the day, but with the acquisition of Bliss Electrical School's building, Montgomery Junior College began holding daytime classes as well.
+Previously, Montgomery Junior College could only hold evening classes because the high school used the building for its classes during the day, but with the acquisition of Bliss School of Electricity's building, Montgomery Junior College began holding daytime classes as well."Montgomery Junior College Coming of Age".
+The Washington Post.
+August 27, 1950. p.
+L3.
 The first day of classes at the new location began on October 2, 1950.
 At the time, it was segregated, with an enrollment of over 500 students.
 The newly established Carver Junior College in Rockville was expected to have 40 African-Americans enrolled, but only 19 managed to show up, due both to problems in finding transportation to school and the cost of tuition.

 The Rockville campus of Montgomery College opened in September 1965, and the Germantown campus opened in early 1970s, occupying its present permanent site since 1978.
 Montgomery College also offers learning opportunities through its extensive Workforce Development and Continuing education programs.

 21st century

-In 2010, DeRionne Pollard assumed leadership of Montgomery College, and its three campuses.
+In 2010, DeRionne Pollard assumed leadership of Montgomery College and its three campuses.
 She spearheaded the development of a new Montgomery College mission and strategic plan.
-She has partnered actively with Montgomery County Public Schools and the universities at Shady Grove in the creation of Achieving Collegiate Excellence and Success (ACES), a support program designed to help disadvantaged students transition from high school to college completion.
+She has partnered actively with Montgomery County Public Schools and the Universities at Shady Grove in the creation of Achieving Collegiate Excellence and Success (ACES), a support program designed to help disadvantaged students transition from high school to college completion.
 The program now has 1,700 students enrolled.
 Montgomery College is also a member of Achieving the Dream network, a non-governmental reform movement for student success at community colleges.

 In 2016, NBC 4 investigated frivolous spending claims made by students and staff against Pollard.
 NBC 4 had received letters from staff throughout the summer asking the news organization to investigate the president.
-In response, the school released a statement supporting Pollard and claiming that none of the charges were unjustified, and that there was no inappropriate use of college funds.
+In response, the school released a statement supporting Pollard and claiming that none of the charges were justified and that there was no inappropriate use of college funds.
 The matter was dropped.

 Campuses

 Takoma Park / Silver Spring

-The Takoma Park campus began expanding into neighboring city of Silver Spring with the opening of a new Health Sciences Center in January 2004.
-The campus expansion in Silver Spring included the addition of The Morris and Gwendolyn Cafritz Arts Center which opened in fall 2007.
-The building houses the campus visual arts programs and the School of Art + Design, formerly the Maryland College of Art and Design, which merged with Montgomery College in September 2004.
-To reflect the campus's expansion into Silver Spring, the Board of Trustees renamed the Takoma Park campus as the "Takoma Park/Silver Spring Campus" in June 2005.
-The Cultural Arts Center, which contains two theaters, opened in 2009.